djorlando24/pyLabDataLogger/Hardware.md

 To get correct resolution detected for some v4l2 devices, I had to run v4l2-ctl --set-fmt-video=width=720,height=480 then I had to used v4l2ucp to check stream works ok.
 Those programs should be available through apt or yum, etc.

-## Omega Smart Probes
-Support for the Omega IF-001 USB Serial to MODBUS interface adapter is included.
-It's also possible to use I2C hardware (for example on the Raspberry Pi) with a custom cable, but this isn't supported in code yet.
-The USB interface uses the cdc_acm driver in Linux, and you may need permissions to access the /dev/ttyACM0 or similar device without being root.
-You can do this by copying thirdParty/99-omegaIF001.rules with superuser priveliges into /etc/udev/rules.d and issuing

-    udevadm control --reload-rules

-Then unplug and replug the device.

-## DataQ DI-14x USB interfaces
-These devices have a custom VID and PID but are actually just FTDI FT232R serial interfaces.
-To make these work on Linux, you can copy thirdParty/99-dataq.rules to /etc/udev/rules.d and make the change effective with:

-    udevadm control --reload-rules

-Then unplug and replug the device.

 ## Center 310 Hygrometer
 *Center 310* hygrometer support via RS-232 is now built-in, there are some test utilities in thirdParty/C310 if you experience problems.